 - Amid a nationwide health care workforce crisis, a state False Claims Act would make it even harder to attract and keep the physicians, nurses, and other providers who are badly needed to care for Pennsylvanians.
-Pennsylvania is already bracing for a medical liability climate that will make it harder to retain providers due to the return venue shopping. - About half of hospitals operated in the red during 2022 and continue to struggle financially.
-Increased legal costs would put hospitals that are already struggling at greater risk of having to close or reduce services. - The danger is especially high for rural hospitals, which serve at-risk communities and face greater financial challenges.
+Pennsylvania is already facing a medical liability climate that will makes it hard to retain providers due to the return venue shopping. - More than half of Pennsylvania's acute care hospitals are operating in the red and continue to struggle financially.
+Increased legal costs would put hospitals at greater risk of having to close or reduce services. - The danger is especially high for rural hospitals, which serve at-risk communities and face greater financial challenges.
 Many rural hospitals may be one frivolous lawsuit away from having to close.